Prime-Holding/rx_bloc/packages/rx_bloc_cli/README.md

 ✅ [Analytics][firebase_analytics_lnk] - (Optional) Firebase analytics that keep track of how your app is used

-✅ [Push notifications][push_notifications_lnk] - (Coming soon) Receive push notifications and messages to your device using Firebase Cloud Messaging
+✅ [Push notifications][push_notifications_lnk] - Receive push notifications and messages to your device using Firebase Cloud Messaging

 ✅ [Http client][dio_http_client_lnk] - Dio is an Http client, which supports [Interceptors][interceptors_lnk], Global configuration, FormData, Request Cancellation, File downloading, Timeout etc.